-Violent and/or sex offenders face significant challenges to reentry, especially in terms of services and housing.
-Many of these offenders are approved for parole but lack a home plan necessary for release from a MODOC facility, costing the state available space and money.
-This project/program focuses on serving the needs of this higher risk/need population of offenders.
+This project/program serves medium-to-high risk/need offenders (violent and/or sex offenders) approved for parole and residing/incarcerated in a MODOC facility.
 While these offenders may have a release date, they lack an approved home plan, a social support system and the skills/resources necessary to successfully reenter our community.
 Most of these individuals are moved to a Community Release Center, Residential facility or Community Supervision Center.
 Instead of moving to one of these facilities, CJM's R2R program immediately houses these individuals upon release and helps find them employment/services necessary to successful reentry, saving MODOC hundreds of thousands of dollars in housing and service costs.